howard-e/node-pg-crud/README.md

 ## TODO

-- [ ] Provide Example Project to show CRUDBuilder usage on PostgreSQL models, use of builder utility functions and helpers
+- [ ] Provide Example Project to show CRUDBuilder usage on PostgreSQL models, further use of builder utility functions and helpers, etc
+- [ ] Add more comments within source
+- [ ] Provide Documentation
 - [ ] How It Works
 - [ ] Add Tests
 - [ ] "Why Use This?"
 Section